influxdata/docs-v2/content/telegraf/v1.12/data_formats/output/carbon2.md

 ### Fields and tags with spaces

-When a field key or tag key/value have spaces, spaces will be replaced with `_`.
+When a field key or tag key-value have spaces, spaces will be replaced with `_`.

 ### Tags with empty values